 - Granular History: Logs include timestamps, user IDs, IP addresses, and specific actions (e.g., "Viewed Patient," "Exported Entry").

-- Local Storage: Audit logs are stored locally and included in your system backups.
+- Local Storage: Audit logs are stored locally and included in the system backups.

 Data Protection